-IFRS 11 Joint Arrangements - Accounting by the joint operator: recognition of revenue by the joint operator
+IFRS 11 Joint Arrangements - Accounting by the joint operator: recognition of revenue by a joint operator

-IFRS 11.20(d) requires a joint operator to recognise revenue in respect of its share of revenue from the sale of the output by the joint operation.
+IFRS 11.20(d) requires a joint operator to recognise revenue in respect of its share of revenue from the sale of the output by a joint operation.
 This raised the question of whether a joint operator should recognise revenue in relation to its share of the output purchased from the joint operation.

-The Interpretations Committee noted that the issue relates to the application of paragraph 20(d) of IFRS 11 and that it would not result in the recognition of revenue by a joint operator when it purchases output from the joint operation.
+The Interpretations Committee noted that the issue relates to the application of paragraph 20(d) of IFRS 11 and that it would not result in the recognition of revenue by a joint operator when it purchases output from the joint operation because it would be selling output to itself.
 If the joint operators purchase all of the output from the joint operation, they would recognise 'their revenue' only when they sell the output to third parties.